Probate and Trust Administration

 Does the Probate process take a long time?

-To summarize the process, probate can be broken into six basic steps:
+To summarize the process, probate can be broken into these basic steps:

-• Validation of the Will
+- Validation of the Will

-• Appointment of personal representative (executor)
+- Appointment of the personal representative (executor)

-• Inventory of the estate
+- Inventory (and, where appropriate, liquidation) of the estate

-• Payment of estate taxes
+- Determination and payment of estate taxes

-• Payment of claims against the estate
+- Payment of claims against the estate

-• Distribution of remaining assets
+- Division and distribution of remaining assets

 What is Probate Court?